These Spinach Stuffed Chicken Roll Ups are filled with yummy ricotta, sundried tomatoes and fresh mozzarella then topped with marinara sauce.

 More stuffed chicken recipes

-- Grab some glass meal prep bowls if you plan on using these chicken thigh marinades for meal prep lunches or dinners.
+- Grab some glass meal prep bowls if you plan on using these chicken roll ups for meal prep lunches or dinners.

 - I get all my free-range chicken from Butcher Box, conveniently delivered to me frozen.